 A Sunday in the Life of ...
 Ho Tat Hoi Verger In conversation with Andrew Ashley Sunday at St John's is very special.
 Every week-well, when life isn't subject to the exigencies of COVID-19 -there is a series of splendidly uplifting services with large and enthusiastic congregations.
 Many people are involved in ensuring that our worship runs smoothly.
 But one man is the essential link between all the services.
 Our Verger, Ho Tat Hoi, spends his Sundays working hard behind the scenes to prepare the cathedral for the glorious worship we enjoy.
 'Sunday is always very busy', he says.
-After leaving his home on Peng Chau and arriving at St John's by 7am, Hoi Gor is immersed in a continuous whirl of activity as one service follows another.
+After leaving his home on Peng Chau and arriving at St John's by 7am, Hoi Gor is immersed in a continuous whirl of activity as one service follows another. continuous whirl of activity as one service follows another.
 Working with the servers and sidespeople, Hoi Gor is responsible for getting everything in order for each service.
 Service booklets and pew bulletins, chalices, ciboria and eucharistic elements, vestments for the priests, the arrangement of the chancel ... there is plenty to keep him occupied, including the collections to be counted.
-St John's is a busy place every day of the week.
-Hoi Gor and his team keep the cathedral open and prepared for the weekday services.
-And there is much work to be done to ensure that everything is ready for Sunday.
-Vestments and altar vessels must be kept in perfect condition and repaired when necessary.
-Supplies of wine, wafers, candles and incense must be managed, and collection statements prepared.
+The office of verger is an ancient one, with its title coming St John's is a busy place every day of the week.
+Hoi Gor from virge, the ceremonial rod carried by a verger on and his team keep the cathedral open and prepared for the weekday services.
+And there is much work to be done solemn occasions.
+In earlier times, a verger might have to ensure that everything is ready for Sunday.
+Vestments used his verge to prevent stray animals from disrupting a procession or even to chastise unruly choristers.
+It's and altar vessels must be kept in perfect condition and difficult to imagine Hoi Gor having to do anything like that repaired when necessary.
+Supplies of wine, wafers, candles and incense must be managed, and collection statements but his air of friendly competence makes it clear that he's ready for whatever his office demands of him. prepared.
 'There's always a lot of paperwork,' says Hoi Gor.